Elfocrash/Cosmonaut/README.md

 Once you set this up you can add individual CosmosStores with shared collections.

-Something worths noting is that because you will use this to share objects partitioning will be virtually impossible.
-For that reason the `id` will be used as a partition key by default as it is the only property that will be definately shared between all objects.

 ### Restrictions
 Because of the way the internal `id` property of Cosmosdb works, there is a mandatory restriction made.
 You cannot have a property named Id or a property with the attribute `[JsonProperty("id")]` without it being a string.
-A cosmos id need to exist somehow on your entity model.
+A cosmos id needs to exist somehow on your entity model.
 For that reason if it isn't part of your entity you can just extend the `CosmosEntity` class.

 It is **HIGHLY RECOMMENDED** that you decorate your Id property with the `[JsonProperty("id")]` attribute to prevent any unexpected behaviour.